staticvoidmain/notes/untitled-rant.md

 - Add $20,000 for everything you know that nobody else does
 - This is what it costs the company to replace you.

+# The Lucky Ones

+- "You're lucky to have a job" is depression era thinking.
+- If you have a skill, **your employer** is the lucky one.

 # Hold People Accountable

 - Your leadership is accountable